EU Agrifish Council vote: Protection of plant-based labels will benefit EU farmers and consumers

 “Europe is the largest consumer market globally for plant-based meat alternatives.
 This sector creates high-value markets for crops already grown in Europe, from which EU farmers can benefit hugely” Jasmijn de Boo, Global CEO of ProVeg International, said.

-“Cultivating crops like legumes also supports better soil health and reduces fertiliser needs, lowering production costs.
+“Cultivating crops like legumes also supports better soil health and reduces fertilizer needs, lowering production costs.
 Given these economic and environmental benefits, policies should promote rather than restrict the sale of plant-based foods,” she said.

 “The ingredients that create these foods are critical to farmers, the EU economy, environmental sustainability and rural development,” she added.